asolove/asolove.github.io/_posts/2016-04-13-modeling-with-adts.markdown

 The discount and markup prices take a nested Pricing that they are applied on top of.
 So you can apply a discount or markup to any other pricing that you have, and the order of nesting of the data structures makes clear in which order they get applied.

-And writing the implementation is pretty easy:
+And writing the implementation of calculating the price is obvious:

 ```js
 function price(pricing: Pricing): number {